aavotins/HiQBioDiv_EGVs/docs/05-GeodataProducts.md

 ```

 - Class `800` - **Bare Soil and Quarries**: combining layers related to bare soil,
-heaths, and quarries, **filled in order** - as this is the highest class, it
-dominates only over Dynamic World used to fill gaps.
+heaths, and quarries.
 The following have been
 combined to create this class (in order of overlap):

     – [topographic map](#Ch04.04) layer `LandusA_COMB` classes: